The best part of facials, or any skin treatment for that matter, is usually the massage that goes with it.

 However, if you have a busy schedule we recommend reading our article on “How To Tighten The Skin Naturally” to learn some quick tips and tricks.

 When it comes to aging skin, maintaining collagen levels plays a key role in the appearance of fine lines, wrinkles, and age spots.
-Collagen is the building block of the skin’s tissue that is produced while the skin is healing to repair damaged cells.
-This process prevents imperfections to manifest on the surface of the skin.
+Collagen is the building block of the skin’s tissue that is produced during the skin healing process.
+This process prevents imperfections from manifesting on the skin's surface.

 Caring for the skin and massaging it regularly might help prolong the aging process, and maintain a youthful appearance much longer.

-Stress, dehydrated skin, alcohol, smoking, lack of sleep, and many other factors can make us retain fluid in our face and look puffy.
-Luckily, a good facial massage can take care of all those problems.
+Stress, dehydrated skin, alcohol, smoking, lack of sleep, and many other factors can make us retain fluid and make our skin puffy.
+Luckily, massaging your face can take care of all those problems.

-We mentioned that facial massage stimulates lymphatic drainage, which in turn reduces inflammation and swelling.
-What is more, a facial massage increases blood circulation and oxygen flow to the facial muscles and skin.
-Puffiness is nothing more than fluid retention, which the motions from the massage can help drain and, in turn, reduce the puffiness.
+We mentioned that facial massages stimulate lymphatic drainage, which reduces swelling and inflammation.
+A face massage also increases blood circulation and oxygen flow to the muscles and skin.
+The massage can help drain fluid retention and reduce puffiness.

 Ultimately there are two goals for most facial massages.

 First, a high-quality treatment aims to relax nerve tension, and second, it can drain excess fluid from your facial skin.
-For this, the target are the lymph nodes underneath the ears and on the neck.
-With specific movements, we can increase circulation and blood flow to the area we’re massaging.
+For this, the target is the lymph nodes underneath the ears and on the neck.
+With specific movements, a facial massage increases circulation and blood flow to the area.
 This means more oxygen and more nutrients.
-Bringing more vitamins and minerals to the surface of our face can kick-start the production of collagen which helps the skin heal better and protect itself from daily damage.
+Bringing more vitamins and minerals to the surface of our face can kick-start collagen production in the facial tissue, helping the skin heal better and protect itself from daily damage.

-You should expect to feel your facial muscles relax, and your skin tightens, and you'll end up with an overall more fresh and glowing complexion.
-Your cheekbones should take on a warm, healthy blush due to the increased blood circulation,
+You'll feel your facial muscles relax, and your skin tightens, and you'll end up with an overall more fresh and glowing complexion.
+Your cheekbones should take on a warm, healthy blush due to increased blood circulation.

 Surprisingly, even though it looks like a really gentle and non-invasive approach, the facial massage treatment has its downsides.

-For example, one article from 2002, published in the International Journal Of Dermatology found that sixty‐one (36.1%) patients developed erythema and puffiness within 15 min to 2 h after undergoing a facial massage treatment, which lasted 2-6h.
+For example, this article found that sixty‐one (36.1%) patients developed erythema and puffiness within 15 minutes to 2 hours after undergoing a facial treatment that lasted 2 to 6 hours.

-To make things a little more clear, and not scare you right away, all that this study is showing us is the importance of the foundation cream we use for our facial massage and the pressure we apply - especially if we use a facial massage device.
+To make things clearer (and not scare you away), this study is simply showing us the importance of the foundation cream we use for our face massage and the pressure we apply - especially if we use a skin massaging device.

 We can tighten the facial muscles, fade superficial wrinkles, and reduce puffiness, or we can easily irritate the face, cause infection, and worsen the symptoms of a certain skin condition.

-Always do a patch test for the oil, lotion, or cream you’re planning on using for your facial massage, or even better - use a product that you have used many times before, and you know works well for your skin type.
+Always do a patch test for the face oil, lotion, or cream you’re planning on using.
+Or, even better - use a product that you know works well for your skin type.
 Everyone's skin structure is different.

-Another problem with facial massage, as with other beauty treatments, is the present condition of your face.
+Another problem with massage, as with other beauty treatments, is the condition of your face.
 If you’re experiencing acute acne lesions which are inflamed or infected, you shouldn’t apply anything or touch your skin in any way.
 In this case, always consult with your healthcare provider or a board-certified dermatologist before undergoing any treatment.

 There are so many different techniques you can try to relax your face muscles.
-If you decide to do a facial massage at home follow these tips to see optimal results.
+If you decide to try a facial at home, follow these massage techniques to see optimal results.

-Some people argue that with a facial massager you don’t rub or pull the skin, but you’re rather getting a more gentle and thoughtful technique to get optimal results.
-It’s believed that the devices are clean, easy on the skin, and super effective, plus they’re a lot more sophisticated - which brings additional benefits.
+Some people argue that by using a facial massager, you avoid rubbing or pulling the skin; you’re getting a more gentle and thoughtful technique to get optimal results.
+It’s believed that the devices are clean, easy on the skin, and super effective.
+Plus, they’re a lot more sophisticated, which brings additional benefits.

-For example, you have devices with LED lights that claim to remove dirt and bacteria from the face.
-Some massage devices come with special gel washes that target signs of aging like sagging, dullness, and wrinkles.
+For example, there are devices with LED lights that claim to remove dirt and bacteria from the face.
+Some massage devices come with special gel washes that target signs of aging, like sagging, dullness, and wrinkles.

-Overall, the facial massage devices are praised for being a more sanitary option, plus they’re practical and easy-to-use.
+Overall, facial massage devices are praised for being a more sanitary option.
+They’re practical and easy to use.

 However, better quality comes at a higher price, which can be a problem.
 You'll want to invest in high-quality jade rollers or similar devices.
-And, of course, not following the instructions and using the device incorrectly can lead to complications and even adverse reactions.
+And, of course, not following the instructions and using the device incorrectly can lead to complications and even adverse reactions..

 Start with the V-line, from your chin to your ears.
-Right behind your ear, by your jaw, you’ll feel a node.
-The goal is to lightly massage it with circular motions.
+You’ll feel a node right behind your ear, by your jaw.
+The goal is to lightly massage it in a circular motion.
 Be careful not to place too much pressure.
-These movements are for your lymph drainage, which will improve the shape of your face and prevent sagging skin.
+These movements are for lymphatic drainage, which will improve the shape of your face and prevent sagging skin.

-Next, make a claw with your knuckles, and use harder pressure, moving from your chin toward your ears, following the jawline.
+Next, make a claw with your knuckles, and move from your chin toward your ears, following the jawline.
 Here, you can use more pressure.
 Brush your fingers down your neck and finish off with a sweeping motion across your collarbone.